 401k plans are one of the most common investment vehicles that Americans use to save for retirement.
-For most of us, the 401k is an employer-sponsored plan that allows you to save for retirement in a tax-sheltered way (up to $19,500 per year in 2020) to help maximize your retirement dollars.
+The 401k is an employer-sponsored plan that allows you to save for retirement in a tax-sheltered way ($19,500 per year in 2021) to help maximize your retirement dollars.

-If your employer offers a 401k and you are not utilizing it, you may be leaving money on the table – especially if your employer matches your contributions.
-While the 401k is one of the best available retirement saving options for many people, only 32% of Americans are investing in one, according to the U.S. Census Bureau (as of 2017).
-That is staggering given the number of employees who have access to one (59% of Americans).
+While the 401k is one of the best available retirement saving options for many people, only 32% of Americans are investing in one, according to the U.S. Census Bureau.
+That is staggering given the number of employees who have access to one: 59% of employed Americans.

-So, what does this mean in terms of how much people actually have saved in their 401k plans, and how does this stack up against what they could have saved if they were maxing out their 401k’s every year?
+So how much do people actually have saved in their 401k plans?
+And how does this stack up against what they could have saved if they were maxing out their 401k every year?

 401k Savings Potential by Age

 The following chart depicts 401k savings potential by age, based on several assumptions.
 So this is how much you could have saved.
-While these numbers can seem high to many people (especially if you are older and started your retirement savings when the contribution limit was much lower,) it can be used as a guide for your target total retirement savings amounts, including your IRA, Roth IRA, and after-tax savings.
+These numbers can seem high to many people, especially if you are older and started your retirement savings when the contribution limit was much lower.
+It can still be used as a guide for your target total retirement savings amounts, including your IRA, Roth IRA, and after-tax savings.
 While it’s designed for one person, it can also be used as a guide for a married couple if one spouse decides to no longer work.

 The assumptions we used for this chart include:

-- The numbers are more forward-looking vs. backward, since 401k contribution limits were lower in the past (in fact, this year, the limit was raised $500 from 2019).
+- The numbers are more forward-looking vs. backward, since 401k contribution limits were lower in the past (in 2021, the 401k contribution limits are unchanged since last year, but the limit was raised $500 from 2019 to 2020).

 - You start full-time employment at age 22 at a company that provides a 401k, without a company match.